kaltura/DeveloperPortalDocs/documentation/PlayKit/Create-new-analytics-plugin-Android.md

         genericConfigEntry.addProperty("NameOfThe Configuration", value of the configuration);
 ```

-## Set the plugin config to the Plugin
+## Set the Plugin Configuration to the Analytics Plugin

-In order for the Plugin to start loading, you need to set
-the plugin config you created -
+For the Analytics Plugin to start loading, you'll need to set the plugin configugration you created as follows:

 ```
 PlayerConfig config = new PlayerConfig();